KatelynGreene/Katelyn_Greene_Website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Candidate
+role: Graduate Research Assistant

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Center for Injury Biomechanics
-  name: Virginia Tech - Wake Forest University School for Biomedical Engineering and Sciences
+- name: Virginia Tech - Wake Forest University School for Biomedical Engineering and Sciences
   url: https://sbes.vt.edu

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a biomedical engineering graduate student using biomechanics, image analysis, and computational modeling to study bone and muscle changes.
+bio: I'm a biomedical engineering graduate student using image analysis to study bone and muscle changes.
 I'm passionate about helping others understand research and inspiring the next generation of young scientists.

 # Interests to show in About widget
 interests:
 - Biomechanics
-- Data Science
+- Data Analytics
 - Aging and Health Tech

 # Education to show in About widget